-Mr. Salamone, age 63, joined M&T's Board of Directors effective with the closing of M&T's acquisition of Hudson City Bancorp, Inc. and Hudson City Savings Bank ("Hudson City") in November 2015.
+Mr. Salamone, age 64, joined M&T's Board of Directors effective with the closing of M&T's acquisition of Hudson City Bancorp, Inc. and Hudson City Savings Bank ("Hudson City") in November 2015.
 He served as Chairman and Chief Executive Officer of Hudson City from September 2014 until November 1, 2015.
 Mr. Salamone joined Hudson City in 2001 as Senior Executive Vice President and served on its Board of Directors.
 Between 2002 and 2014, he held several senior executive positions at Hudson City, including President and Chief Operating Officer.
 Prior to joining Hudson City, Mr. Salamone was an accountant with PricewaterhouseCoopers LLP for 26 years, 16 years as a partner where he served as the Global Financial Services leader for Audit and Business Advisory Services.
-He is a member of the American Institute of CPAs and a member of the New York State Society of CPAs.
-Mr. Salamone serves as Vice Chairman of the Board of Trustees for St. Francis College located in Brooklyn Heights, New York, as Chairman of the Board of Trustees of the Ridgewood, New Jersey YMCA, and as a trustee of the Valley Hospital and Table to Table in Northern, New Jersey.
-He is a director of M&T Bank.
+Mr. Salamone is a member of the American Institute of CPAs and a member of the New York State Society of CPAs.
+He serves as Vice Chairman of the Board of Trustees for St. Francis College in Brooklyn Heights, New York, as Chairman of the Board of Trustees of the Ridgewood, New Jersey YMCA, as a trustee of the Valley Hospital in Ridgewood, New Jersey and as a trustee of Table to Table in Englewood Cliffs, New Jersey.
+Mr. Salamone is a director of M&T Bank and a member of its Examining Committee.